dumb0002/kubestellar/environments/dev-env/README.md

 #### 3. Experiment with the kcp-edge 2023q1 PoC example scenarios:

-Stage 3 creates the following components (more details: https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/ ):
+In this example Stage 3 described in more details [here](https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/).
+It creates the following components:

--  the infrastructure and the edge service provider workspace and lets that react to the inventory
+-  The infrastructure and the edge service provider workspace and lets that react to the inventory
--  two workloads, called “common” and “special” and in response to each EdgePlacement, the edge scheduler creates the corresponding SinglePlacementSlice object.
+-  Two workloads, called “common” and “special” and in response to each EdgePlacement, the edge scheduler creates the corresponding SinglePlacementSlice object.
--  the placement translator reacts to the EdgePlacement objects in the workload management workspaces
+-  The placement translator reacts to the EdgePlacement objects in the workload management workspaces

 ```bash
 ./install_edge-mc.sh --stage 3